 Note: Use a port number that is greater than 1024.
+Do not select the default port number 80.

 - 10. Click Next to use the default value for specifying the user ID. - 11.
 Click Finish to confirm the Application Server and HTTP Server (powered by Apache) configuration settings.